tastejs/PropertyCross/specification/README.md

 Tapping on a property navigates to the Property Listing page.

+If there are no favourites currently available, the page should display the message "You have not added any properties to your favourites".

 It should be possible to navigate from this page back to the Property Search page via a button or hardware back button depending on target platform.

 ##Misc